 Citizen Space, Dialogue and Simulator sites are run and managed day-to-day by customer organisations, with Delib acting as data processor / software provider to maintain the underlying provision of the service.

-Sites are backed up hourly.
-Backups contain all the user data and system configuration needed for us to restore a site in the event of any critical issue.
-If a critical issue on your site(s) should occur, this restoration can be done by Delib engineering staff from any location over a secure connection.
+Sites are backed up regularly.
+Backups contain the user data and system configuration needed for us to restore a site in the event of any critical issue.
+If a critical issue on your site(s) should occur, this restoration can be done by Delib engineering staff over a secure connection.

 Events, meetings and training sessions